bokesan/MapExplorer/lib/README.txt

 For Windows, a shell script mapexplorer.bat can be used to start Map Explorer.
-(And if you associate mapexplorer.bat with the .map extension in Windows Explorer, you should be able to open Map Explorer by double-clicking on a map file - haven't tested that).
+(And if you associate mapexplorer.bat with the .map extension in Windows Explorer, you should be able to open Map Explorer by double-clicking on a map file).

 To show LOS from a map square, just click on the square.